JasonChou0219/test/docs/source/03_Installation.rst

         ./run_backend_server.sh

 2. Start the frontend server
-    In a separate process run:
+    If you have already set up your javascript run-time environment and run npm install in the frontend folder, you can start the frontend in a separate process with:

     .. code-block:: console